 - Affidavits for Kanata North residents

 I am once again hosting a Public Information Session on radon gas, with assistance from Health Canada, the City of Ottawa and a number of radon professionals.
+Home owner, Jeff Strickland, will also speak about his experience with testing and remediation.
 Last year’s session was attended by more than 100 Ottawa residents.

 When: Monday, November 21st 7-9pm